Lance Armstrong to pay $5m settlement in US fraud case: lawyer

-Lance Armstrong has agreed to pay $5 million in order to settle his looming federal fraud case stemming from his use of performance-enhancing drugs during the Tour de France, his lawyers confirmed Thursday.
+Lance Armstrong has agreed to pay $5 million in order to settle the looming federal fraud case stemming from his drug-fuelled reign as king of the Tour de France, it was confirmed on Thursday.

 The Washington Post reported Armstrong will also pay $1.65 million to cover the legal costs of former team-mate and whistleblower Landis.

-The Postal Service and Landis had sought around $100 million in damages from Armstrong in the trial which was due to get under way on May 7.

-"I am glad to resolve this case and move forward with my life," Armstrong said in a statement.
+"I am glad to resolve this case and move forward with my life," Armstrong, 46, said in a statement.

+"I'm looking forward to devoting myself to the many great things in my life – my five kids, my wife, my podcast, several exciting writing and film projects, my work as a cancer survivor, and my passion for sports and competition.
+There is a lot to look forward to."

+Although Armstrong maintained he believed the US Postal case was "without merit and unfair" he said he was pleased to have settled.

-"I am particularly glad to have made peace with the Postal Service.
-While I believe that their lawsuit against me was without merit and unfair, I have since 2013 tried to take full responsibility for my mistakes, and make amends wherever possible.
+"I have since 2013 tried to take full responsibility for my mistakes, and make amends wherever possible," he said, reflecting with pride on his performances in a US Postal jersey.

 "I rode my heart out for the Postal cycling team, and was always especially proud to wear the red, white and blue eagle on my chest when competing in the Tour de France.
 Those memories are very real and mean a lot to me."